gzcharleszhang/stego/README.md

 using the Least Significant Bit (LSB) steganography technique.
 Currently, Stego only supports PNG images, but is able to hide any type of data and files.

+Stego achieves this by first prepending the size of the secret data to the data itself.
+It then overwrites each bit of the data into the least significant bit of the RGB channels of each pixel in the image.
+When Stego decodes an image, it collects each least significant bit of the image, then recompose the bits back into data.
+The first 8 LSB will tell Stego the total size of the hidden data.

 Stego is also available as a Go [package](#Using-Stego-as-a-package).

 ## Getting Started